mistermicheels/learning-notes/architecture-design/architectural-boundaries-details/Separation-mechanisms.md

 -   Still live on the same machine, but they do not share the same address space (unless some memory sharing involved)
     -   Inter-process communication through shared memory, sockets or potentially some OS-specific mechanisms
     -   Context switching between processes (and potential marshalling and unmarshalling) means that the communication between processes has more overhead than just simple method calls.
 Where possible, unnecessary back-and-forth should be avoided.
+-   Boundaries easy to enforce (you can't just directly call some code running inside another process)

 ## Services